Taveion-P/Mini-Project/Demo2/readme.md

 Attached below is a breif descption of each file

-"2 motor movement": experimental code to move both motors

-"90 degree movement": code to turn the robot 90 degrees
+"ArduinoTest1"  Main arduino code used to finish the tests.

-"Move10Feet": code to move 10 feet

-"MovingandGrooving": code to move a specifeid angle and distance

-"Python Code": code to controll LCD and aruco detection

-"movementWithDerivativeControl": code to move a specifed distance with added derivative contoller

-"rotateRobotDerivaitveControl": mode to rotate the rotate the robot with added derivative contorller
+"Demo2python"   Main demo 2 code for python to run on the pi "Moving And Grooving V2"  Updated code for the demo 1 code "StateMachineBeta"        state machine beta that roughly outlined the state machines used for the demo.